Canada Welcomes International Students!

 Even if you don’t qualify for a provincial or federal program yet, you can work towards nomination or permanent residency by performing well in school and learning how to speak, read and write well in English.
 The more you improve your English skills the higher your chances of success are.

 A certified immigration consultant at Red Moose Immigration Services Inc., Nicole M-L. Kleemaier-Raaijen, LLM, RCIC, can assist you professionally and competently throughout the entire application process.
-To set up an appointment, call her by phone at 250.215.9473 or visit the website of Red Moose.
+To set up an appointment, call her by phone at 250.215.9473 or visit Red Moose.